Wiki · Organization · Last reviewed June 23, 2026

 CAIS describes its research as focused on high-consequence, societal-scale AI risks.
 It says it develops foundational benchmarks and methods while avoiding work that improves safety merely by improving a model's general capabilities.

-Public CAIS research projects include work on hazardous-knowledge evaluation, model honesty, AI wellbeing, moral reasoning, remote-work automation measurement, safety pretraining, virology capabilities, utility engineering, robustness, security, and machine ethics.
-The best-known technical line is the WMDP benchmark, a Weapons of Mass Destruction Proxy benchmark for measuring hazardous knowledge in biosecurity, cybersecurity, and chemical security, paired with research on machine unlearning.
+Public CAIS research projects include work on hazardous-knowledge evaluation, model honesty, agent misuse, remote-work automation measurement, AI deception, political manipulation, robustness, security, machine ethics, frontier capability measurement, functional wellbeing research, and AI-driven automation.
+The best-known technical line remains WMDP, a Weapons of Mass Destruction Proxy benchmark for measuring hazardous knowledge in biosecurity, cybersecurity, and chemical security, paired with research on machine unlearning.

 Field-Building and Infrastructure